gscottqueen/user-guide/overview.md

 - I can talk a lot in meetings, but prefer democracy whenever possible.

-- My favorite quote is "live-and-let-live", who likes rules anyways.
+- My new favorite quote is “People have only as much liberty as they have the intelligence to want and the courage to take.” -Emma Goldman

 - Perhaps my creative background helps me connect the odd dots, I am getting pretty darn good at debugging code.